 Perhaps your spouse comes clean with thousands of dollars of debt he/she was hiding from you.

-Either way, it’s not easy preparing for any type of money problems but there are steps you can take to avoid or reduce them.
+Either way, it’s not easy preparing for any type of financial turmoil however, there are steps you can take to avoid or reduce them.

 Living on the edge and going with the flow is great but not with your money.

 What I find interesting about financial turmoil situations is that everyone is different but similar.

 We all feel the money crunch differently which means certain situations signal alarm bells and others do not.

 You may think to have a credit card with a balance of $1000 as a major money problem in your life where someone else wishes that’s all they owed.

 Ideally, we all have our breaking point when it comes to owing money based on how much money we earn or the availability of liquid assets and savings.